oacostam/PowerTradePosition/doc/README.md

 Orchestrates the extraction process with retry logic and error handling.

 ### ScheduledExtractor
 Background service that manages scheduled executions with timing tolerance.
-Focuses on background service orchestration while delegating scheduling calculations to `ScheduleCalculator`.

 ### ScheduleCalculator
-Dedicated class that handles all scheduling logic, including:
+Dedicated class that handles scheduling logic: calculating intervals, delays, and timezone configurations.
-- Calculating next execution intervals
-- Determining delays until next execution
-- Handling timezone and interval configurations

 ### PositionAggregator
 Aggregates power trades by hour, handling timezone conversions and period mapping.